eirikhanssen/odf2jats/README.md

 have an outline level set in the style configuration, for the default header-styles this is normally the case.
 But if a user creates own header styles, this is something to keep in mind.

+Only the article title should have a header style with outline level 1, the rest should use lvl 2 and higher, and it is important not to skip a level.

 The outline level is used to automatically section the body of the JATS xml in sec/title + other elements.

 Text in the manuscript should be styled with the default paragraph style for text.